Master of Science in Technical Communication

 - c.
 Five projects *, each of which must demonstrate at least one of the learning objectives below.
 EACH outcome must be demonstrated by at least one of the five projects, but projects may address more than one objective.

-- Ethical and global awareness - Analyze multicultural implications of professional communication
+- Global awarenes - Analyze multicultural implications of professional communication.

 *If you include an editing project, be sure to include the “before” and “after” versions.